QuarionIC/QuarionIC/README.md

 **Feedback**

-If you have any feedback for me, I would (really, really, really!) love to receive it [here](https://forms.gle/FPc3gCz9KRsddHoV9).
+If you have any feedback for me, I would love to receive it [here](https://forms.gle/FPc3gCz9KRsddHoV9).
 You can submit feedback anonymously or provide your contact information.
 I especially value strong, thoughtful criticism.

 <!--
 **QuarionIC/QuarionIC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.